 If you are going to be in London for more than a day, it's worth booking a Visitor Oyster Card in advance.
 The Visitor Oyster Card is delivered to your home before you arrive in London.
 It is one of the easiest ways to get around London.

 If you do not have a Visitor Oyster Card, but still plan to travel around London for more than a day, buy an Oyster card at the Concierge outlets in Gatwick North Terminal or Gatwick South Terminal.
 You must exit through Customs first.
 You can also buy an Oyster Card at the Skybreak Service Centre in both terminals and at the Gatwick Airport train station.

 You cannot use your Visitor Oyster Card or Oyster Card until you reach either London Bridge, City Thameslink, Blackfriars, Farringdon, St Pancras International, East Croydon or Clapham Junction.

-Travelling To Gatwick Airport By Train
+Travelling To Gatwick Airport to London By Train

 You can also get the First Capital Connect train to London Bridge, City Thameslink, Blackfriars, Farringdon or St Pancras International.
 There are four daytime services an hour, and hourly services throughout the night.
-For more details visit the First Capital Connect website.

 Travelling To Gatwick Airport By Coach

 National Express runs frequent services between Gatwick and Victoria Coach Station.
 Coaches run approximately every 30 minutes.
 Journey time varies according to route, most are about one hour 20 minutes.
 Some services stop at Hooley, Wallington, Mitcham Junction, Mitcham London Rd, Streatham, Stockwell and Pimlico.
 Book tickets online